Check out our Resources section for free tax guides, forms, and more!

 Although First-Time Penalty Abatement requests are typically resolved within two to three months, requests for penalty relief due to reasonable cause can take much longer.
 If an appeal is required, you could be waiting up to a year for a final resolution.

-If you need assistance with reducing or removing your tax penalties, call 855-476-6920 to schedule a free consultation with Tax Defense Network today!
+Need assistance with reducing or removing your tax penalties?
+Call 855-476-6920 to schedule a free consultation with Tax Defense Network today!